 Sending unsolicited email, even press releases, is spam.
 To most of us, spam is a nuisance.
 To professionals who rely on email for much of their work, spam is a nightmare.
 Be careful that you send a press release only to those with whom you have an existing relationship.

 In the years I spent contacting and querying editors to accept press releases for eReleases.com, I heard many horror stories.
 Some editors were forced to change their email addresses because of press release-related spam.
 The sad part: most of these releases were untargeted.
 Press releases on gardening products were being sent to computer hardware magazine editors.
 It shouldn’t have to be this way.
 When you send a press release, make sure it is targeted to the correct journalists.

 Some editors told me point blank: “if you don’t query me, I will never read your press release.”
 A few even told me they were compiling a blacklist of companies so these “spammers” would never receive press in their newspapers, magazines, and trade journals.

-If you send press releases yourself, we recommend:
+If you send press releases yourself, we recommend that you carefully: